 Please plan ahead to reduce the department's copying expense.
-If you can produce a particular document at least a week in advance of distribution, the department administrative assistant can request that Office Depot, with whom the College has a contract, make the copies at a lower cost than when you use the photocopying machine.
+If you can produce a particular document at least a week in advance of distribution, the department administrative assistant can request that the College's contracted printing company make the copies at a lower cost than when you use the photocopying machine.